Dogecoin: History

-2021 boom and subsequent fall
+2021 boom

-In January 2021, Dogecoin went up over 800% in 24 hours, attaining a price of US$0.07, as a result of attention from Reddit users, partially encouraged by Elon Musk and the GameStop short squeeze.
-In February 2021, Dogecoin hit a new high price of US$0.08 following Twitter encouragement from Musk, Snoop Dogg and Gene Simmons.
+In January 2021, Dogecoin went up over 800% in 24 hours, reaching $0.07, as a result of attention from Reddit users, partially encouraged by Elon Musk and the GameStop short squeeze.
+In February 2021, Dogecoin hit a new high price of $0.08 following Twitter encouragement from Musk, Snoop Dogg and Gene Simmons.
 In March 2021, Dallas Mavericks owner Mark Cuban announced his NBA team would allow purchasing tickets and products with Dogecoin; within two days, Cuban had declared his franchise had become the top Dogecoin merchant, having carried out 20,000 transactions.

 In April 2021, Dogecoin and other cryptocurrencies surged, stimulated in part by the direct listing for cryptocurrency exchange Coinbase on April 14, although that platform did not provide trading of Dogecoin.
-Its price first reached US$0.10 on April 14, before hitting a new high of US$0.45 on April 16 (up 400% that week), with a volume of nearly US$70 billion traded in the preceding 24 hours.
-At the time, Dogecoin's market capitalization approached US$50 billion, making it the fifth-highest-valued cryptocurrency; its value had increased more than 7,000% year-to-date.
+Dogecoin first reached $0.10 on April 14, before hitting a new high of $0.45 on April 16 (up 400% that week), with a volume of nearly $70 billion traded in the preceding 24 hours.
+At the time, Dogecoin's market capitalization approached $50 billion, making it the fifth-highest-valued cryptocurrency; its value had increased more than 7,000% per year to-date.
 Interest in Dogecoin contributed to an outage in electronic trading platform Robinhood's cryptocurrency system on April 15, caused by "unprecedented demand", and prompted concerns from experts of a nearing speculative bubble in the cryptocurrency market.

-On May 4, 2021, the value of Dogecoin first surpassed the symbolic hurdle of US$0.50, a greater than 20,000% increase in one year.
+On May 4, 2021, the value of Dogecoin first surpassed the symbolic hurdle of $0.50.

-On May 8, 2021, despite—or perhaps because of—expectations of a surge in interest in Dogecoin resulting from Elon Musk's appearance on Saturday Night Live, Dogecoin dropped 34% from US$0.711 at the opening of the show to below US$0.470 45 minutes later.
-By the following morning Dogecoin hit a swing low of US$0.401, a cumulative drop of 43.6% and lost value of US$35 billion.
+In April 2023, a Dogecoin increase was attributed to Elon Musk temporarily changing the logo on the Twitter app to a Doge logo.
+In June 2023, Musk was accused of insider trading by investors based on a series of stunts including the change of logo.

-As of July 2022, DOGE has fallen below US$0.07, and its US$8.9 billion market cap makes it the tenth-largest cryptocoin.
+On August 29, 2024, Elon Musk and his electric vehicle company Tesla won the dismissal of a federal lawsuit accusing them of defrauding investors by hyping the cryptocurrency dogecoin and conducting insider trading, causing billions of dollars of losses.

 Use and exchanges

 Dogecoin is an altcoin with a large userbase, and is traded against both fiat currencies and other cryptocurrencies on several reputable cryptocurrency exchanges and retail investment platforms.

-Trading physical, tangible items in exchange for DOGE takes place on online communities such as Reddit and Twitter, where users in such circles frequently share cryptocurrency-related information.
+Trading physical, tangible items in exchange for Dogecoin takes place on online communities such as Reddit and Twitter, where users in such circles frequently share cryptocurrency-related information.

-Several cases of people using their employers' or universities' computers to mine Dogecoin have been discovered.
+Cases of people using their employers' or universities' computers to mine Dogecoin have been discovered including a Harvard community member and a student at London's Imperial College.

-Dogecoin has also been used in an attempted property sale, it and has been used in the pornography and gambling industries.
+Dogecoin has been used in an attempted property sale, and it has been used in the pornography and gambling industries.